Cheetah: Characteristics

-The cheetah is a lightly built, spotted cat characterised by a small rounded head, a short snout, black tear-like facial streaks, a deep chest, long thin legs and a long tail.
-Its slender, canine-like form is highly adapted for speed, and contrasts sharply with the robust build of the genus Panthera.
+The cheetah is a slim-bodied, spotted cat characterised by a small, streamlined head, a short snout, black tear-like facial streaks, a deep chest, long limbs and a long tail.
+Its slim, canid-like form is highly adapted for running, and contrasts sharply with the bulky body of the Panthera genus members and cougars.
 Cheetahs typically reach 67–94 cm at the shoulder and the head-and-body length is between 1.1 and 1.5 m.
 The weight can vary with age, health, location, sex and subspecies; adults typically range between 21 and 65 kg.
 Cubs born in the wild weigh 150–300 g at birth, while those born in captivity tend to be larger and weigh around 500 g.
-The cheetah is sexually dimorphic, with males larger and heavier than females, but not to the extent seen in other large cats; females have a much lower body mass index than males.
+The cheetah is sexually dimorphic; females are smaller than males in average.
 Studies differ significantly on morphological variations among the subspecies.

-The coat is typically tawny to creamy white or pale buff (darker in the mid-back portion).
+The cheetah's coat is typically tawny to creamy white or pale buff, but darker in the mid-back portion.
 The chin, throat and underparts of the legs and the belly are white and devoid of markings.
 The rest of the body is covered with around 2,000 evenly spaced, oval or round solid black spots, each measuring roughly 3–5 cm.
 Each cheetah has a distinct pattern of spots which can be used to identify unique individuals.
 Besides the clearly visible spots, there are other faint, irregular black marks on the coat.
 Newly born cubs are covered in fur with an unclear pattern of spots that gives them a dark appearance—pale white above and nearly black on the underside.
 The hair is mostly short and often coarse, but the chest and the belly are covered in soft fur; the fur of king cheetahs has been reported to be silky.
 There is a short, rough mane, covering at least 8 cm along the neck and the shoulders; this feature is more prominent in males.
 The mane starts out as a cape of long, loose blue to grey hair in juveniles.
 Melanistic cheetahs are rare and have been seen in Zambia and Zimbabwe.
-In 1877–1878, Sclater described two partially albino specimens from South Africa.
+In 1877–1878, two partially albino specimens from South Africa were described.
 A tabby cheetah was photographed in Kenya in 2012.